 The tainted heroin supply is only one factor in a much larger underlying problem.
 Individuals in pain are turning to street heroin because of high prices for pharmaceutical narcotics.
 An estimated 4 out of 5 heroin addicts start out innocently with prescription painkillers for real medical conditions.
 The American Society of Addiction Medicine estimates that 23% of first time heroin users become addicted.
 And then there’s the reality that many who struggle with the disease of addiction also have underlying mental health challenges that can increase vulnerability to addiction and the negative effects of trauma and stress.

-Next Step Recovery is working to turn the tide of this deadly epidemic by helping young men find lasting recovery and healing from addiction and its underlying causes.
+Next Step Recovery is working to turn the tide of this deadly epidemic by helping men find lasting recovery and healing from addiction and its underlying causes.
 This unique transitional living program supports men’s mental, physical, emotional and spiritual health by providing person-centered, trauma-informed care.
 Next Step Recovery’s whole-person approach includes individual and group therapy, relapse prevention education, life skills classes on topics such as money management and nutrition, mindfulness meditation, job placement assistance, transportation to work, 12-step meetings and appointments, volunteer opportunities and a Sunday adventure program that includes activities such as hiking, swimming in waterholes, paintball, whitewater rafting, and ziplining.

-Program director, founder and clinician Susan Stader MS, LPC, LCAS, CCS-I draws on cognitive behavioral, trauma-sensitive and other therapeutic approaches to support each resident in his unique recovery process.
-Program Director Terry Streeter, CSAC, provides a therapeutic lifeline for residents in the evenings, with training in cognitive behavioral and reality therapies and addictions recovery coaching.
+Program director, founder and clinician Susan Stader MS, LPC, LCAS, CCS-I draws on cognitive-behavioral, trauma-sensitive and other therapeutic approaches to support each resident in his unique recovery process.
+Program Director Terry Streeter, CSAC, provides a therapeutic lifeline for residents in the evenings, with training in cognitive-behavioral and reality therapies and addictions recovery coaching.
 Together with a highly qualified staff, residents have access to professional and peer recovery support 24 hours a day.

-Because people are dying earlier than ever in drug use cycle, it is critical to get help as soon as possible.
+Because people are dying earlier than ever in the drug use cycle, it is critical to get help as soon as possible.
 Addiction is a disease that starts long before the first use of mind-altering substances.
 Prevention and early intervention are the best ways to fight this epidemic.
-If you or someone you know is abusing heroin, opioids, or other substances, we encourage you to contact Next Step Recovery to learn how to create a life that is worth living for.
+If you or someone you know is abusing heroin, opioids, or other substances, we encourage you to contact Next Step Recovery to learn how to create a life that is worth living.